iaindooley/RocketPack/README.markdown

 and do it well.

-The only problem is that this then leads to problems managing installation and versionig of all these modules.
+The only problem is that this then leads to problems managing installation and versioning of all these modules.

 RocketPack provides a simple way for packages to register dependencies on particular versions of various modules and have them automatically installed by cloning them from